 The above command invokes the Deployment Manager, which deploys the VMs, downloads the SAP HANA software from your storage bucket, and installs SAP HANA, all according to the specifications in your template.yaml file.
-The process takes approximately 10 to 15 minutes to complete.
+The process usually takes less than 30 minutes to complete.
 To check the progress of your deployment, follow the steps in the next section.

 Verifying the deployment of your HANA HA system

 Verifying an SAP HANA HA cluster involves several different procedures: